tonethar/IGME-230-Fall-2018/weekly/week-01A-notes.md

 - ***You need to review the week's lecture notes *prior* to attending class for that week***
 - A typical classroom day will be:
     - a review of the days topics utilizing Powerpoints or our Github lecture notes
-    - a live "demo" by the professor that reinforces the day's topics
+    - a live demo by the professor that reinforces the day's topics
     - if time remains, students will be able to work on homework assignments
 - The assignments given in this class break into two categories:
     - homework assignments or in-class exercises that focus narrowly on one or more concepts
     - four projects with more flexible requirements that allow you to exercise considerable freedom and creativity in demonstrating key skills and understanding
-- A large part of this course is taught similar to a typical math course: there will be several small homework assignments given every week, and because these assignments build upon one another, it is essential that they be completed both on-time and in-order, thus they have strict due dates
+- A large part of this course is taught similar to a typical math course: there will be several small homework assignments given every week, and because these assignments build upon one another, it is essential that they be completed both on-time and in-order, thus they have strict due dates.
 - Keep an eye on the dropboxes in myCourses for what and when things are due.
 HW assignments will not be accepted late without prior permission from the instructor:
     - if something comes up and you need an extension you need to get in touch with us ASAP *before* the assignment is due
     - **Reminder:** *all code files (HTML, CSS, JavaScript) must be zipped when put in a dropbox, because otherwise myCourses strips out the JavaScript and CSS, and you will likely get a zero on the assignment*